 Or, if you’ve got plenty of money, don’t worry about gaming cost and saving.
 Just buy the most powerful computer/console, the biggest TV screen, and the best audio system available and enjoy the hell out of it.

-Most people already have these devices in their lives that offer gaming in some form or fashion.
+Most people already have most of these devices in their lives that offer video gaming in some form or fashion.
 Technology is part of our culture whether you are a gamer or not.

 There is nothing wrong with having fun with our modern gizmos and tech-toys.
 The electronic world doesn’t have to be all about business or learning.